TangoDev-it/filament-emoji-picker/README.md

 ## Usage

-Just add the `EmojiPickerAction` to your existing input fields and you're ready to go!
+Just add the `EmojiPickerAction` to your existing input fields and you're ready to go 🚀.

+Never heard about form actions?
+[Read more](https://filamentphp.com/docs/3.x/forms/actions).

 ```php
 use TangoDevIt\FilamentEmojiPicker\EmojiPickerAction;